 Each overlay type has a slightly different menu, but all fundamentally the same functionality.
 An example of this is the Tooltip, specific to the browser based version, this allows you to enter a message that is shown when a user hovers their mouse over the overlay you have created (for example, with a page link to page 3, you could place in the tooltip "Click here to turn to page 3").

-Experiment with the URL, Email and Page linking abilities until you are comfortable with the Overlay Editor, then click Save All in the bottom right to ensure your changes are saved.
+Experiment with the URL, Email and Page linking abilities until you are comfortable with the Overlay Editor.